John How

-John How (1813 – January 3, 1885) was the 14th mayor of St. Louis, Missouri, US, serving from 1853 to 1855 and again from 1856 to 1857.
+John How (c.
+1813 – January 3, 1885) was the 14th mayor of St. Louis, Missouri, US, serving from 1853 to 1855 and again from 1856 to 1857.

 Early life

 How was born in Pennsylvania, but later moved to St. Louis and became a successful merchant.

 Political career

 In 1853, How defeated Charles P. Chouteau in the St. Louis mayoral election.
 He served two one-year terms and then left office for one year.
 He was re-elected in 1856 when he defeated John B. Carson of the Know-Nothing Party.

 During How's three terms, he moved a workhouse from a temporary site near the city hospital to a permanent location at Broadway and Meramec.
 He established a house of refuge and correction for juvenile offenders, set aside land for Marquette Park, and provided the park with a board of managers on which the mayor and two members from each house of City Council would serve.
 How set aside land for other city parks, including 14.5 acres for Hyde Park.
 He also purchased the land for the Central Public Library from James H. Lucas.
 Under How's leadership, the city invested in railroads and had interest in all four major lines.
 How also created a building inspection office in 1855, requiring building permits under the office of Inspector of Buildings and Fires.